Oil Quality Monitoring and the Advances in Real Time Oil Analysis

 More recent sensor advancements are now capable of detailed data analysis including detecting degradation of not only overall quality, but estimating percent soot, total base number, relative humidity, additive depletion, oil temperature, viscosity etc, all via remote monitoring whilst the equipment and asset is still in operation – no downtime periods.

 Miniotec offers two (2) complimenting sensors for oil analysis which have proven to be an effective tool for determining failure modes for both equipment and the lubricant.

 The wear debris sensor provides very early detection of mechanical failure within an asset.
 The sensor can detect and categorise ferrous and non-ferrous particles as small as 40μm thus offering ‘best in class’ sensitivity.
 Competing technologies are typically only able to detect 120 – 150 μm particle sizes.
 This is insufficient to identify important failure modes in gearboxes, particularly within wind turbine applications.

-The sensor provides continuous insight to oil health, promoting condition-based maintenance practices such as optimized fluid drain intervals and reduced dependence on offline analysis.
+The sensors can provide real time monitoring and continuous insight to oil health, promoting condition-based maintenance practices such as optimised fluid drain intervals and reduced dependence on offline analysis.
 This solution uses Electrochemical Impedance Spectroscopy (EIS), a sensing method based upon analysing the fluid’s electrical properties to determine its condition.
 EIS is used across a range of frequencies to track changes in the impedance over time.
 The benefits of EIS include: